Childhood Memories at Dollywood

 The park cannot stay the same forever.
 It has to grow.
 Yet somehow, it has managed to evolve without losing its heart.

-Rides that have stood strong through the years include Blazing Fury, Tennessee Tornado, Smoky Mountain River Rampage, and Rockin’ Roadway.
+Traveling to Dollywood off and on throughout my childhood, I came to cherish many of the rides there.
+A few attractions that have stood strong through the years include Blazing Fury, Tennessee Tornado, Smoky Mountain River Rampage, and Rockin’ Roadway.
 These are rides I grew up with and still enjoy today.
-Tennessee Tornado has always been one of my favorites.
-I remember one day when my sister and I rode it nearly ten times in a row.
-It remains one of my most unforgettable Dollywood memories.

 Of course, no Dollywood memory would be complete without mentioning the food.